gidsola/python-play/README.md

 # Python Play

 Welcome to the Python Play repository!

-This workspace is dedicated to experimenting with Python code and exploring various programming concepts.
+This workspace is dedicated to experimenting with Python code and exploring various programming concepts using Huggingface and locally hosted models as well as other custom endpoint implements.

 ## Getting Started